All Episodes

 That's why he did this.

-We dropped a bunch of food and water in there, and we helped these people able to escape ISIS on their own for the most part, without us having to mount a military escape uh plan for them operation.
+We dropped a bunch of food and water in there and we helped these people able to escape ISIS on their own for the most part without us having to mount a military escape plan for them operation.

-And he came out to beat his chest about what a great commander-in-chief, what a what a great uh what a great uh operation it was.
+And he came out to beat his chest about what a great commander-in-chief, what a great operation it was.

-And in that, again, he just said that that the cops need to be transparent uh in their investigation, and that the uh uh we were all one American family, and that we uh we need to unify and come together, and that and that we can do it.
+And in that, again, he just said that the cops need to be transparent in their investigation and that we're all one American family and that we need to unify and come together and that we can do it.

-The governor of Missouri Jay Nixon, uh before Obama came out, did his own town hall meeting type of event in Ferguson.
+The Governor of Missouri Jay Nixon, before Obama came out, did his own town hall meeting type of event in Ferguson.

 Here's a portion of what he said.